Our website uses cookies for statistical purposes.

 • Withholding tax: 0% in case of dividend, interest and royalties payments;

-• Real property tax: the standard rate is 15% of the net assessable value of the property.
+• Property tax: the standard rate is 15% of the net assessable value of the property.

 Hong Kong has signed more than 40 double taxation agreements that allow for beneficial measures.